White-faced storm petrel: P. m. eadesi

 This subspecies of white-faced storm petrels that breed in Cape Verde shows distinct migratory pattern from previous studies.
 After the breeding season, they were travelling clockwise in May and June to the northwest Atlantic and then returning to Cabo Verde or Cape Verde in October and November through the northeast.
-Then, the birds spent the non breading season in regions connected to seamounts along the mid-Atlantic Ridge and south of the Azores.
+Then, the birds spent the non breeding season in regions connected to seamounts along the mid-Atlantic Ridge and south of the Azores.

 During the non-breeding season, the species is most active at night, indicating that it benefits from the diel-vertical migration of seamount-associated nekton and zooplankton.
 Additionally, because of the decreased capacity to fly during the moulting season, the amount of time spent on the water before returning to the colony increased.

 P. m. marina

 It migrates east to Africa, reaching southern waters around South Africa, then west to South America, with data indicating that this subspecies has reached Tierra del Fuego (55°S).